loudenvier/ObjectLiquefier/README.md

 Both classes would share a template named `person.liquid`.
 If you need different templates for them you should qualify the template name further.
 For instance, a template named `two.person.liquid` would only satisfy the second `Person` class above.

-_NOTE: while the `class` and `record` above could end using the same template, the compiled template will be cached under different keys regardless as it uses the Type's full name as the cache key.
+_NOTE: while the `class` and `record` above could end up using the same template, the compiled template will be cached under different keys regardless as it uses the Type's full name as the cache key.
 This will result in a separate template compilation for each `Type` even though the template file is the same._

 ## Usage